nikhil286/Coronavirus-or-COVID-19-based-Whatsapp-chatbot-using-Twilio-and-Flask/README.md

 A Whatsapp bot that provides corona virus(COVID-19) related information of India.
 It accesses https://www.mohfw.gov.in/ to scrap data regarding COVID19 using Beautiful Soup.

-To join My Bot - Send message "join pain-sound" to +1415523-8886 to connect.
-Then type any state name and send.

 Steps to be Followed (for Windows):

 1) Make an account on Twilio (twilio.com)